Treasury employee charged with leaking financial info on Trump team was arrested with flash drive in hand, prosecutors say

 Geoffrey Berman, the U.S. attorney in Manhattan, where the criminal complaint was filed, said Edwards "betrayed her position of trust by repeatedly disclosing highly sensitive information."
 Edwards is alleged to have taken photographs of the confidential documents and sent them to a reporter using an encrypted messaging app, according to court documents.
 Edwards also sent the reporter internal Treasury Department emails, investigative memos and intelligence assessments, prosecutors allege.

-According to court papers, federal investigators obtained a court order to monitor the calls to and from the unnamed associate director's personal cellphone who allegedly conspired with Edwards.
+According to court papers, federal investigators obtained a court order to monitor the calls to and from the cellphone of the unnamed associate director who allegedly conspired with Edwards.
 That monitoring captured the frequency of contacts with the reporter via the encrypted messaging application.

 Court papers do not detail the contents of those messages.
 "Protecting sensitive information is one of our most critical responsibilities, and it is a role that we take very seriously," said Sigal Mandelker, the Treasury Department's undersecretary for terrorism and financial intelligence.